-No One's Quite Sure Why Lassa Fever Is On The Rise In Nigeria
+No One's Quite Sure Why Lassa Fever Is On The Rise

 Nigeria is tough on diseases.